RAID Array Recovery on NAS QNAP ES1686dc: What to Do When It’s Not Working

 It is essential to regularly check for updates and patches provided by QNAP for your specific NAS model and apply them promptly to ensure the security and stability of your device.

-Although NAS ES1686dc can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ES1686dc can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view